Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Introduction

-Monitoring covariance or dispersion matrices is much more challenging problem for several reasons.
-It is not clear what functionals of the covariance matrices summarize variance-covariance entries in a more effective way.
-In addition, the number of unknown parameters to be estimated is much larger than those in the mean vector.
-These types of considerations have manifested in methodologies that are inherently more diverse than those for the mean shift monitoring and therefore not easily accessible for practitioners.
-It is of great interest to summarize and discuss the diverse literature on the topic in a structured and easily accessible manner.
-Yeh et al. [2006] reviewed control chart methodologies for covariance matrix monitoring developed between 1990 and 2005.
-However, since then there have been numerous advancement on the topic in several fronts.
-The purpose of this paper is to update the existing review literature of this area by focusing on developments occurred since 2006 up to 2019.
-To do this, perhaps in more systematic way, we classify the research in this area into certain distinctive categories.
-The key idea in the current review paper is to highlight critical issues and provide guidelines for selecting suitable control charts in every specific settings.
+Monitoring covariance or dispersion matrices is a much more challenging problem than detecting mean shifts for several reasons.
+First, it is not clear how best to summarize the entries of a covariance matrix.
+Second, for $p\geq3$ quality characteristics, the number of unknown parameters to be estimated is much larger than with a mean vector.
+These types of considerations have manifested in methodologies that are inherently more diverse than those for monitoring the mean and therefore are not easily accessible for practitioners.
+Hence, it is useful to summarize and discuss the diverse literature on the topic in a structured and easily accessible manner.
+Yeh et al. (2006) reviewed control chart methodologies for covariance matrix monitoring developed between 1990 and 2005.
+However, since then there have been many advances on several fronts.
+The purpose of this paper is to update the existing literature of this area by focusing on developments published since 2006.
+To do this, in a systematic way, we classify the research into distinctive categories.
+The key idea in the current review paper is to highlight critical issues and provide guidelines for selecting suitable control charts in specific settings.